 May 12, 2019 – The Next Day

-Just like any Rocky movie where the Italian Stallion goes through a kick-ass training regimen that eventually leads to the Big Fight, the song reminded me of the many months that I had to endure during my training for my first ultramarathon.
-Training that required me and my ultra-running comrades from the Prospect Park Track Club to run in single-digit temperatures, snow, ice, pouring rain, and constant tiredness that frequently affected our personal lives.
-For me, the added challenge was to train alone 98% of the time.
-I had to develop the mental fortitude to help get me through it all.
+Just like any Rocky movie where the Italian Stallion goes through a kick-ass training regimen that eventually leads to the Big Fight, the song reminded me of the many months that I had to endure during my training to attempt my first ultramarathon.
+Training that required me and my ultra-running comrades from the Prospect Park Track Club to run in single-digit temperatures in the middle of Winter, snow, ice, pouring rain, and with constant tiredness that frequently affected our personal lives.
+For me, the added challenge was training alone 98% of the time.
+I had to develop the mental fortitude and focus to help get me through it all.

 Last December, Coach Matt put together an Ultrarunners Training Group.
 Training started on New Year’s Day and continued until the day before the big event.
 While Mickey was Rocky Balboa’s coach, Matt was ours.
 Rocky trained for the Big Fight.
 Our Big Fight was the Dirty German 50-Mile Trail Race.

 My memories of race day shot straight to the moment I lined up at the start.
 There was a lot of electricity and excitement in the air coming from the other runners.
 I, however, wasn’t feeling it.
 A lot of self-doubt clouded my mind.
 I wondered how the hell could I accomplish something like this.
 Since I had never attempted an ultra-marathon before, especially one of this length, I didn’t believe that I could actually pull it off.
 However, Adam, our club’s biggest cheerleader, told me right before the race in no uncertain terms that I would get the job done.
 When I had no faith in myself, Adam’s words settled into my subconscious and morphed into a mantra that would help carry me through the race.